WillTheDeveloper/WillTheDeveloper/README.md

 ## Interests

 - 🖥️ Been using Linux for several years.
-Primarily Ubuntu and Ubuntu sever.
+Primarily Ubuntu and Ubuntu server.
 - 📷 I have been doing photography for about 2 years in my free time as a hobby.
 I use the Canon M50 with a 15-50MM lens and a 55-200MM lens.
 Most people really like my photos and you can find most of them on my [Instagram]() but also on my [photography website]().
-- 💻 Always been facinated by servers and the entire infrastructure behind them.
+- 💻 Always been fascinated by servers and the entire infrastructure behind them.
 I have spent a lot of time building them and breaking them (on a software level) and expanding my understanding of them.
-- 🕸️ Alongside servers, I have started learning about the more complicated and advanced side of networking and how all the componenets communicate with one another.
+- 🕸️ Alongside servers, I have started learning about the more complicated and advanced side of networking and how all the components communicate with one another.

 ## Blog Posts